 think the solution is more government involvement; we don't

-.
-The facts speak for themselves.
+think so.
+The facts speak for themselves."

 But yesterday this non problem has seemed to turn into a problem, at least in terms of this being an election issue, and now it demands that the government do something.